NeronNymus/protection/README.md

 # Installation Instructions for Linux Users

-There are two ways to install SecuServer: using `curl` or the Python interpreter.
+There are three ways to install protection: using `curl` or the Python interpreter.

 ## Option 1: Install Using curl